Excel Import Plugin 18.5 Documentation

 - If you select a target element type from a user model, for example, a class or a block, the plugin will import data as the instance specification of a user model.

 You can also export the instance specifications or mapped elements into xls, xlsx, csv, or .txt format.
-The Excel Import plugin supports the following:
+The Excel Import plugin supports:

 (i) Excel file

-- Importing multiple spreadsheets in a file at a time.
+- importing multiple sheets in a file at a time.

 (ii) CSV file

-- Delimiters such as comma (default, as shown in the figure below), semicolon, colon, tab, space, and others (you can choose another delimiter in the wizard later if you formatted your CSV file with something other than a comma, semicolon, colon, tab, or space).
+- delimiters such as comma (default, as in the figure below), semicolon, colon, tab, space, and others (you can choose another delimiter in the wizard later if you formatted your CSV file with something other than a comma, semicolon, colon, tab, or space).